 - Touch Pools: At the Touch Pools near Sandy Shore, you'll get a chance to pet a bat ray, touch a starfish and find out how prickly a sea urchin can be.

 - Sea Otters: You might call them the aquarium's poster child, and they're just as cute as you imagined.
 View them swimming underwater or go upstairs to see them on land.

-- Jellies Experience: Go upstairs toward Ocean's Edge and walk under the tank of circling anchovies to see a fascinating bunch of jellyfish and other drifting sea creatures.
+- Jellies Experience: Go upstairs toward Ocean's Edge and walk under the tank of circling anchovies.
+In the exhibits beyond it, you'll see a fascinating bunch of jellyfish and other drifting sea creatures.